ikunetwork/WhitePaper/README.md

 <img width="900" alt="NIH Funding 2003-2015" src="https://github.com/ikunetwork/WhitePaper/raw/master/Existing%20Medical%20Funding%20Models.png">

-### HOW?
+### HOw?

-By providing a global liquid architecture for biotech based in tokenized clinical trial data rights, transacted in a digital market.
+IKU provides a global liquid architecture for biotech based in tokenized clinical trial data rights, transacted in a digital market.
 IKU leveragaes a liquid licensing protocol (see **The `RST[x]` `permissionlessLicense`** section below) in which all transactions are settled programmatically on a blockchain, as clinical trial R&D data rights are proved through existence of smart contract provenance.
 A certain threshold of tokens is required for a provable license to such rights.
-IKU essentially reinvents clinical trial R&D thru tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of clinical trial R&D data sets to accelerate access to therapies.
+IKU essentially reinvents clinical trial R&D through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of clinical trial R&D data sets to accelerate access to therapies.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages to parties who otherwise would not know or trust each other.
 The IKU token provides value through the right to contribute to the IKU Network **IN**, more so to the IKU R&D consensus mechanism, to derive fees from the IN.

 ### What are Smart Contracts?